Realker/SC1015_SC07_Group1/README.md

 - Colin Meehan - Exploratory Analysis & Machine Learning (Classification Tree & Random Forest Generator)

 ## Problem Definition

-- Are we able to predict if a movie is good (rating above 7.2) based on its attributes?
-- Which model would be the best to predict it?
+- Does entering a top university (NUS, NTU, SMU) guarantee the best career prospects?
+- Furthermore, how do STEM degree holders perform compared to their counterparts in non-STEM?”

 ## Models Used
 1. Classification (Decision Tree)
 2. Random Forest

-## Conclusion
+## Conclusion/What we did we learn from this project?
+- It is not entirely true that graduates from top universities perform better
+- STEM (science, technology, engineering and mathematics) generally has fewer courses as compared to Non-STEM.
+In general, there may be a large percentage of graduates who enrolled into non-STEM as compared to STEM.
 - Random forest classifier is a better technique than the classfication tree
 - Random forest is able to handle large large volumes of data due to its complexity
 - It is impossible to visualise all the trees when using Random Forest.
 Therefore,
 - Classification trees is put into use as it excels in visualisation abilities
-- Collaborating using GitHub
--

-## What did we learn from this project?

-- Handling imbalanced datasets using resampling methods and imblearn package
-- Neural Networks, Keras and Tensorflow
-- Logistic Regression from sklearn
-- API Usage
-- Other packages such as tqdm, json, requests
-- Collaborating using GitHub
-- Concepts about Precision, Recall, and F1 Score

 ## References
 - https://data.gov.sg/dataset/graduate-employment-survey-ntu-nus-sit-smu-suss-sutd
+-